WildSeed Tasmania

 Seeds per gram: 900

-Astelia alpina var alpine 'Pineapple Grass'
+Astelia alpina var alpina 'Pineapple Grass'

 Dense mat forming ground cover to 0.25 metres.
 Green and silver foliage.
 Tasmanian Bush Tucker.